 Crawl space moisture can create a hazardous environment.
-Air that comes through your home, starts from the bottom and rises through the home.
+Air that circulates throughout your home, starts from the bottom and rises.
 This means that air in your crawl space is filtered through your home.
 If you or someone in your home suffers from allergies or asthma it may be time to waterproof your crawl space.

 Signs of water in your crawlspace:

 strong odor coming in home

 mold growing in home

 Crawl Space Waterproofing – How its done: